Tower Crane Rescue Course (Gotcha CRD Rescue Kit)

 - Use of the rescue kit to raise and lower an unconscious suspended casualty.

-- Correct use of the equipment to ensure a controlled lower from height of the casualty.
+- Correct use of the equipment to ensure a controlled lower from the height of the casualty.

 - Use of the kit to perform an emergency evacuation from a structure.

-On successful completion candidates will receive a certificate valid for three years.
+On successful completion of course, certificate will be issued which is valid for 3 years.

 Further information on our training facilities, first aid provision, insurance etc are available upon request.